rmzelle/writing/docs/translating-locale-files.rst

 ^^^^^^^^^^^^^^^^^^^^

 Directly below the ``locale`` root you'll find an ``info`` element.
-Here you can list yourself as a translator using the ``translator`` element (and optionally include contact information such as a website or email address).
+Here you can list yourself as a translator using the ``translator`` element.
+Optionally you can include contact information such as a website or email address.
+A locale file can list multiple translators.
 The ``rights`` element indicates under which license the locale file is released.
 All locale files in our repository use the same Creative Commons license, so you don't have to change anything here.
 The ``updated`` element is used to keep track of when the locale file was last updated.
-Feel free to ignore it.
+Feel free to ignore it if the format looks too intimidating.

 .. sourcecode:: xml